Restoration

 The art-technical research into Van Gogh’s olive groves produced valuable new information about his working process in this important series.
 We now know for each painting in detail how Van Gogh built up the composition, how he experimented with his brushwork, and which canvases and pigments he chose.
 We have gained more insight into Van Gogh’s use of colour and how some purple, red and pink hues in these paintings have changed over time due to fading of red pigments.
 The research also helped us to solve the questions we had about the order of the paintings.

-The results of the research have been published in a richly illustrated catalogue consisting of essays on various aspects of Van Gogh’s olive grove paintings, such as the symbolism of the motif and the context in which the works were created.
+The results of the research have been published in a richly illustrated catalogue Van Gogh and the Olive Groves.
+The catalogue consists of essays on various aspects of Van Gogh’s olive grove paintings, such as the symbolism of the motif and the context in which the works were created.
 The catalogue also contains detailed entries on all fifteen paintings in the olive groves series, to which all the participants in the research project have contributed.
 The catalogue was published by the Dallas Museum of Art (2021).